DeepLabCut/DeepLabCut/docs/functionDetails.md

 - If you run this on the cloud, before importing `deeplabcut` you need to suppress GUIs.
 As you can see in our [demo notebooks](https://github.com/AlexEMG/DeepLabCut/blob/master/examples/Colab_DEMO_mouse_openfield.ipynb) for running DLC training, evaluation, and novel video analysis on the Cloud, you must first suppress GUIs - server computers don't have a screen you can interact with.
 So, before you launch ipython, run `export DLClight=True` (see more tips in the full PDF user-guide).

 **OVERVIEW:** This function combines the labeled datasets from all the videos and splits them to create train and test datasets.
 The training data will be used to train the network, while the test data set will be used for evaluating the network.
-The function **create_training_dataset** performs those steps.
+The function **create_training_dataset** or **create_multianimaltraining_dataset** performs those steps.

     deeplabcut.create_training_dataset(config_path)

+**maDeepLabCut:** CRITICAL POINT - you must use the new function if you have a multi-animal project (and the skeleton in the config.yaml must be defined before you run this step, if not already done):

+    deeplabcut.create_multianimaltraining_dataset(config_path)

 - The set of arguments in the function will shuffle the combined labeled dataset and split it to create train and test sets.
 The subdirectory with suffix ``iteration#`` under the directory **training-datasets** stores the dataset and meta